The Wireless Projection Guide- What Are the Options And How Does It Work?

-What are the alternatives if there is no built-in wireless?
-Cables or Wireless Dongles
+What are the alternatives if my projector doesn't have built-in wireless?

-If your projector has no wirelessly functionality built in, don't worry.
+If your projector doesn't have wirelessly functionality built in, don't worry.
 You still have options to share your smart device wirelessly.
-The table at the very bottom of the page shows a wide variety of methods of mirroring whether its using a cable or a wireless HDMI type dongle or system like Apple TV or Chromecast.
+There are a wide variety of methods of mirroring whether its using a cable or a wireless HDMI type dongle or system like Apple TV or Chromecast.

 Cables - The simplest and easiest way will be using a cable.
 For Android users this may include an MHL adaptor which must be purchased for the exact model of your handset so its advisable to purchase it from the manufacturer directly.
 For Apple users there are a variety of HDMI and VGA adaptors that connect HDMI or VGA cables directly to a iPhone or an iPad.
 There are lots of copies on the market for this type of cable so beware of cheap imitations.
 See Apple’s website for more details.

-Wireless dongles can be connected to your projector via the HDMI port.
+Wireless dongles can be connected via USB or HDMI ports.
 This will allow your smart device to connect straight to the projector wirelessly.
-Using a wireless dongle is a great way for users to get Full Wireless Mirroring as above and is often a much cheaper way of getting this feature without paying £££ for a high end projector.
+Using a wireless dongle is a great way for you to add wireless mirroring features to your current projector.